 Simple English definitions for legal terms

-Read a random definition: material issue
+Read a random definition: equity-of-the-statute rule

 These places do not have specific laws about commercial email and spam.
 Guam requires telemarketers to register and be regulated, while Puerto Rico and the U.S. Virgin Islands regulate telemarketing practices and prohibit abusive practices.
 Guam and the U.S. Virgin Islands prohibit deceptive trade practices, while Guam and the U.S. Virgin Islands have laws against indecent displays to children through electronic media.
 Guam and Puerto Rico have laws against threatening, abusive, obscene, or lewd emails.